Mentissa (singer)

 Mentissa Eleonore Aziza (born 4 April 1999), known mononymously as Mentissa, is a Belgian singer and songwriter.
-She is known for winning the first season of The Voice Kids in Flanders, and for her participation in the tenth season of The Voice : La plus belle voix.
+She is known for winning the first season of The Voice Kids in Flanders, and for her participation in the tenth season of The Voice : La plus belle voix in France.

 Early life and education

 Mentissa Aziza was born on 4 April 1999 in Ixelles, Brussels-Capital Region to parents of Congolese descent.
-Raised only by her mother, she grew up and attended secondary school in Denderleeuw, East Flanders.
+Raised only by her mother, she grew up and attended secondary school in Dutch-speaking Denderleeuw, East Flanders.
 She later studied at the Karel de Grote University of Applied Sciences and Arts in Antwerp.

 Career

 Mentissa developed an interest for singing at the age of 12.
 In 2014, she was a participant in the first season of The Voice Kids in Flanders.
 She joined the team of Natalia Druyts after her blind audition, and went on to win the competition.

 In 2018 and 2019, Mentissa participated in the ninth season of The Voice of Holland, in which she reached the 'Knockouts' round as part of team Lil' Kleine.
 Two years later, in 2021, she entered the French version of The Voice franchise, finishing in the top 4 as part of team Vianney.